vikchupak/Python/functions.md

+## pass by ref vs value

 - Pass by ref list, dict, set, class instance(object), bytearray
 - All other pass by value

+## var scopes

+- In python, threre is no var hoisting like in js.

+Block Scope:

+- Python uses **function-level scope** for variables, but blocks (like if or for) do not create their own scope.
+- JavaScript has **block-level scope** with let and const, but var has function-level scope.

 **In python, functions can accept other functions as arguments and return functions.
 High order functions.**